-Corporate culture presents a set of unique (often intangible) risks and opportunities which can be challenging to identify, manage and measure.
-With this issue, the destruction of value is easier to demonstrate than the creation of value.
+Corporate culture presents unique and often intangible risks which can be challenging to identify, manage and measure.
+The destruction of value is easier to demonstrate than the creation of value.

-ACSI’s Governance Guidelines set out a clear statement of our members’ expectations about the governance practices of the companies in which they invest, including on culture.
+ACSI’s Governance Guidelines clearly outline our members’ expectations about the governance practices – including culture – of the companies in which they invest.

-We encourage company boards to regularly assess culture to identify any issues, address the issues identified and assess whether any action taken has been effective.
-We also encourage companies to disclose the action they take to support a healthy corporate culture, as disclosure further emphasizes the importance of corporate culture.
+We encourage company boards to regularly assess organisational culture, address any issues and ensure any action taken is effective.
+We also encourage companies to disclose the actions they take to support a healthy corporate culture, as disclosure further emphasises its importance.
 Overall, we believe that the board and senior management set the tone of culture and should monitor the drivers that shape culture and seek insights into how culture is aligned to the organisation’s values.